 An Attitude NHM containing the output of attitude sensors and the results of their onboard processing (such as onboard attitude estimates, rate biases, etc.) sent to the attitude validation team.

-An Orbit NHM containing output of orbit determination hardware (e.g. GPS receivers, accelerometers, thrusters, etc) and the results of any onboard orbit processing sent to the orbit determination team.
+An Orbit NHM containing output of orbit determination hardware (e.g. GPS receivers, accelerometers, thrusters, etc.) and the results of any onboard orbit processing sent to the orbit determination team.

 A Health and Safety Monitoring NHM containing output of any onboard hardware or results of hardware processing that are needed for monitoring the spacecraft navigation systems health and safety (e.g. temperatures, pressures, battery charge, hardware status) sent to the mission operations team.